DefinitionThis section has been translated automatically.

 - Moake JL (2002) Thrombotic microangiopathies.
 N Engl J Med 347: 589-600

-Incoming links (44)Agranulocytosis; Amyloid purpura; Argatroban; Babesiosis; Candida sepsis; Cryofibrinogenesis; Cryoglobulins; Cushing's syndrome (overview); Disseminated intravascular coagulation; Ecchymoses; ...
+Incoming links (45)Agranulocytosis; Amyloid purpura; Argatroban; Babesiosis; Candida sepsis; Cryofibrinogenesis; Cryoglobulins and skin; Cushing's syndrome (overview); Disseminated intravascular coagulation; Ecchymoses; ...
 Show all

 Outgoing links (29)Acute hemorrhagic infantile edema; Amyloid purpura; Chronic venous insufficiency (overview); Coumarin necrosis; Ecchymoses; Ecchymosis syndrome, painful; Ehlers-danlos syndrome; Epidermolysis; Fever, hemorrhagic; Hematoma; ...
 Show all